-NUP 1107-This course is designed to focus on the beginning study in the utilization of the nursing process.
+- NUP 1107-This course is designed to focus on the beginning study in the utilization of the nursing process.
 The student is provided with opportunities to develop the ability to interpret the needs of each person through observation and communication.
 The nursing process, the needs of the individual on the wellness-illness continuum, self care abilities, individual involvement in teaching-learning process, legal and ethical variables which influence the nursing process, and concepts of interpersonal and intrapersonal relationships are introduced and correlated throughout the program.
 The nursing skills emphasized are those which assist in meeting the basic biopsychosocial needs of the patient/client.
 Prerequisites: Admission to the program.
 Corequisites: BIO 2514; PSY 1513; and Math.
-(7,4,6)

-NUP 1212-This course is designed to focus on the biopsychosocial needs of the adult.
-The nursing process is utilized with adults experiencing physical and mental problems which interfere with the individual's self-care capabilities.
-Emphasis is placed on better understanding of self as therapeutic tool through use of effective communication.
-Prerequisites: NUP 1107; BIO 2514; PSY 1513; and Math.
-Pre or corequisites: BIO 2524.
-(12,6,12)

-NUP 2312-This course is designed to correlate a study of and care of the family during the child-bearing and child-rearing cycles.
-Included are the nursing process, wellness-illness continuum, concepts of communication, the developmental cycle, and self-care capabilities of the individual within the family and community.
-Prerequisites: BIO 2514 and BIO 2524; BIO 2924 or 2914; NUP 1107; NUP 1212; EPY 2513; and Math.
-(12,6,12)

-NUP 2412-This course builds on previous concepts and increases student's ability to utilize the nursing process with emphasis on caring for multiple patients/clients having complex, commonly-occurring needs in selected settings.
-The students focus on the role of the technical nurse within the health team in management of patient care.
-Prerequisites: BIO 2514; BIO 2524; BIO 2924 or BIO 2914; NUP 1107; NUP 1212; NUP 2312; EPY 2513; and Math.
-(12,6,12)
+(7,4,6) - NUP 1212-This course is designed to focus on the biopsychosocial needs of the adult.
+The nursing process is utilized with adults experiencing physical problems which interfere with the individual's attainment of basic human needs.
+Emphasis is placed on the care of patients/clients with commonlyoccuring health problems in selected settings.
+Effective communication is emphasized as a therapeutic tool to assist in a better understanding of self.
+Prerequisites: NUP 1107.
+Corequisites: BIO 2524 (12,6,12) - NUP 2312-This course is designed to correlate a study of and care of the family during the child-bearing and child-rearing cycles.
+Emphasis is placed on the nursing process, wellness-illness continum, concepts of communication, the development cycle, and self-care capabilities of the individual within the family and community.
+Prerequisites: NUP 1212; BIO 2924; and EPY 2513.
+(12,6,12) - NUP 2412-This course is designed to focus on the biopsychosocial needs of adults.
+It builds on previous concepts and increases the student's ability to utilize the nursing process with patients/clients experiencing physical and emotional problems which interfere with the individual's self-care capabilities.
+Emphasis is placed on caring for multiple patients/clients with complex, commonly-occurring health problems.
+Therapeutic communication and the role of the technical nurse within the health team in management of patient care are emphasized.
+Prerequisites: NUP 2312 (12,6,12)